awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets-cli.md

 To be able to rotate a secret, the Lambda rotation function must be able to access both the secret and the database or service\.

 **To access a secret**
 Your Lambda rotation function must be able to access a Secrets Manager endpoint\.
 If your Lambda function can access the internet, then you can use a public endpoint\.
-To find an endpoint, see [AWS Secrets Manager endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/asm.html)\.
+To find an endpoint, see [Secrets Manager endpoints ](asm_access.md#endpoints)\.
 If your Lambda function runs in a VPC that doesn't have internet access, we recommend you configure Secrets Manager service private endpoints within your VPC\.
 Your VPC can then intercept requests addressed to the public regional endpoint and redirect them to the private endpoint\.
 For more information, see [VPC endpoint](vpc-endpoint-overview.md)\.
 Alternatively, you can enable your Lambda function to access a Secrets Manager public endpoint by adding a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) or an [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) to your VPC, which allows traffic from your VPC to reach the public endpoint\.
 This exposes your VPC to more risk because an IP address for the gateway can be attacked from the public Internet\.